(NOTE: This is now my regularly updated “regular” list of current events sites. I no longer publish an annual list)

 One way to encourage our ESL/EFL students and others to become active citizens in the world is to help them become aware of important news events.
 Current news can also be a source of high-interest reading, speaking, listening, and writing material, and provide opportunities to stimulate higher-order thinking.

 A first step in this process is to provide them with accessible information.
-This list offers my choices for the top ten News/Current Events Websites for English Language Learners in 2009.
-It updates The Best News/Current Events Websites For English Language Learners — 2007.
-There are a lot of similarities between the two editions, but also a few important changes.
+This list offers my choices for the top News/Current Events Websites for English Language Learners

 Here are my choices:

-Number twelve is the English Club.
-It provides a monthly text and audio summary of four news stories, including online cloze (fill-in-the-gap) exercises.
+English Club provides a monthly text and audio summary of four news stories, including online cloze (fill-in-the-gap) exercises.

-Breaking News English is number nine.
-It’s been providing text and audio of the top news stories a few times each week for quite awhile.
+Breaking News English has been providing text and audio of the top news stories a few times each week for quite awhile.
 In addition, it has excellent lesson plans and follow-up activities that can be printed-out.

 The BBC Learning English site is attractively designed and has images and audio support for text.